coherent-research/test-document/DCSUserGuide.md

 password is reset a new one will be sent automatically to the email address registered for the user.

+Users may also use credentials from another authenticatin provider via a Single-Sign-On system if DCS were configured to do so.
+This could be instead of a user name and password from DCS, or even the use of both methods interchangeably.

 # Managing Meters and Virtual Meters
 ## Overview
 It is possible to partition meters logically into a hierarchy of Groups.
 The hierarchy can be considered as a tree and meters are only assigned to the leaves of the tree.
 Meters can be moved from one group to another without effect.